Fayetteville man aids in recovery efforts in Turkey and Syria

 "There's no produce, there's no food, there's no even running water," said Hartung.

-He explained that it would take 2 to 3 years to rebuild.
-According to Hartung, authorities advised many to evacuate the area and live in other parts of the country.
-It's forced many to either leave what they called home or live in tents.
+He explained that it would take two to three years to rebuild.
+Authorities advised many to evacuate the area and live in other parts of the country, which has forced many to either leave what they called home or live in tents.

 Hartung says that while the cities can be rebuilt, there's one reality many are facing.
 While many are living in tents or crammed in apartments with multiple families, they're still dealing with loss.
 Even those that have homes, deal with the fear that their homes could fall, leaving them deferring to tents than their own homes.
 Hartung said many may never live in the area or in their homes ever again because of the reminder making them deal with loss and PTSD.